tushartushar/taksidiotis/guide.md

 Treat yourself with some ice cream and waffles at "Bufala Gelato" in the sunny Glyfada.
 [click to view website](http://bufalagelato.com)

+Varoulko restaurant is located in one of the most beautiful places, the Mikrolimano marina, in front of the sea, has easy access from  downtown Athens & Piraeus and provides its visitors an elegant atmosphere and an outstanding view.

 ## Bars

 In the top 10 in annual ratings of world's best bars, The Clumsies bar is one of the hottest bars downtown. [click to visit website](http://theclumsies.gr/)